Here’s the cooking class you didn’t know you needed

 Bring water to boiling point, add raw pasta, then bring it back to the boil and give it a good stir.
 To prevent pasta clumping or sticking together stir it a few times during the cooking process.

 Set a timer for 1 or 2 minutes less than stated on the packet so you can test to see if it’s done to your liking.
 Make sure that the pasta is always covered with water while cooking.
 If you need to top up, add boiling water from a kettle.

 Test if the pasta is cooked

-When the timer goes off, use a spoon to remove a piece or strand of pasta from the water.
+When the timer goes off, use a spoon or tongs to remove a piece or strand of pasta from the water.
 Allow it to cool for a few seconds then bite into it – it should be soft but firm in the centre.
 Pasta will need longer cooking time if it still feels hard when you bite into it.
 The key is to not cook it too long as gluggy pasta isn’t appetising.